 Guiding questions are a series of questions that lead individuals to explore different solutions using their problem-solving skills.
 Guiding questions can also help you teach, especially when you are leading an employee to an important point.

-Collect 360 Feedback
+Collect 360 feedback

 Feedback is a great way of identifying where you can improve as a coach.
 You can ask for feedback from your employees during your meetings, or you could use surveys.